-Chefs, brewers, dessert makers, poets, musicians, artists and writers take on the task of bringing cuisine from 79AD into the 21st century.
+Chefs, brewers, bakers, dessert makers, poets, musicians, artists and writers take on the task of bringing cuisine from 79AD into the 21st century.

 Illustrating how food held a central position in the culture, Pompeii's Table creator Joseph Hayes takes a sneak peek at the upcoming series, with animations, discussions, recreations of 1st Century Pompeiian bread from Olde Hearth Bread Co., wine and samples of olives and cheese.
 Part of Science Night Live.
 SOLD OUT

 A six-course dinner inspired by 1st-century Pompeii with two visionaries of the kitchen: Bruno Fonseca (The Foreigner Experience) and Bruno Zacchini III (Pizza Bruno).
 How could you have two Brunos and not have them make a Pompeiian dinner together?
 Seating limited to 30 diners SOLD OUT

 Sea bass, honey roasted duck, braised wild boar in mead ... this one is the essence of Pompeii.
 A four-course crafted dinner influenced by Pompeii's world-spanning trade, courtesy of chef Stephen Doyle, creating modern interpretations of Roman delicacies.
 Seating limited to 30 diners.
 SOLD OUT